-The undersigned, [UNDERWRITER] (the "Underwriter"), acting on its own behalf and not as the County's or the District's (as defined herein) fiduciary or agent, offers to enter into this Bond Purchase Agreement (the "Purchase Agreement") with the County of Sacramento (the "County") and Sacramento City Unified School District (the "District"), which, upon the County's and the District's acceptance hereof, will be binding upon the County, the District and the Underwriter.
-This offer is made subject to the written acceptance of this Purchase Agreement by the County and the District and delivery of such acceptance to the Underwriter at or prior to 11:59 p.m., California time, on the date hereof, and if not so accepted, will be subject to withdrawal by the Underwriter upon written notice delivered to the County and the District.
+The undersigned, [UNDERWRITER], as underwriter (the "Underwriter"), acting on its own behalf and not as the District's (as defined herein) fiduciaries or agents, offers to enter into this Bond Purchase Agreement (the "Purchase Agreement") with the Sacramento City Unified School District (the "District"), which, upon the District's acceptance hereof, will be binding upon the District and the Underwriter.
+This offer is made subject to the written acceptance of this Purchase Agreement by the District and delivery of such acceptance to the Underwriter at or prior to 11:59 p.m., California time, on the date hereof, and if not so accepted, will be subject to withdrawal by the Underwriter upon written notice delivered to the District at any time prior to such acceptance.

 Section 1.
 Purchase and Sale of the Bonds.
-Upon the terms and conditions and in reliance upon the representations, warranties and agreements herein set forth, the Underwriter hereby agrees to purchase from the County for reoffering to the public, and the County hereby agrees to sell, in the name and on behalf of the District, to the Underwriter for such purpose, all (but not less than all) of \$\\\\\ aggregate principal amount of the District's General Obligation Bonds, Election of 2012 (Measure Q), 2021 Series G (the "Bonds").

-The Underwriter shall purchase the Bonds at a price of \$\\\\\\ (which is equal to the aggregate principal amount of the Bonds of \$\\\\\\, plus original issue premium of \$\\\\\\, less an Underwriter's discount of \$\\\\\\.
-[The District hereby directs the Underwriter to wire directly to \\\\\\\ (the "Insurer") an amount equal to \$\\\\\\ consisting of the premium for an insurance policy (the "Policy") issued by the Insurer with respect to the Bonds].
-At the request and on behalf of the District, the Underwriter will transfer \$\\\\\\ from the purchase price to U.S. Bank National Association for payment of costs of issuance on the Closing Date (as defined herein).
+Upon the terms and conditions and in reliance upon the representations, warranties and agreements herein set forth, the Underwriter hereby agrees to purchase from the District for reoffering to the public, and the District hereby agrees to sell to the Underwriter for such purpose, all (but not less than all) of \$ aggregate principal amount of the District's 2021 General Obligation Refunding Bonds (the "Bonds").
+The Underwriter shall purchase the Bonds at a price of \$ (which is equal to the principal amount of the Bonds of \$, plus original issue premium of \$, and less an Underwriter's discount of \$, but the request and on behalf of the District, the Underwriter will transfer \$ from the purchase price to U.S. Bank National Association for payment of costs of issuance on the Closing Date (as defined herein).

-The County and the District acknowledge and agree that: (a) the purchase and sale of the Bonds under this Purchase Agreement is an arm's-length commercial transaction among the County, the District and the Underwriter; (b) in connection therewith and with the discussions, undertakings and procedures leading up to the consummation of such transaction, the Underwriter is and has been acting solely as principal and not as the agent or fiduciary of the County or the District; (c) the Underwriter has not assumed a fiduciary responsibility in favor of the County or the District with respect to: (i) the offering of the Bonds or the process leading thereto (whether or not the Underwriter, or any affiliate of the Underwriter, has advised or is currently advising the District on other matters); or (ii) any other obligation to the County or the District except the obligations expressly set forth in this Purchase Agreement; and (d) the County and the District have each consulted with their own legal, financial and other advisors to the extent they have deemed appropriate in connection with this transaction.
+The District acknowledges and agrees that: (a) the purchase and sale of the Bonds under this Purchase Agreement is an arm's-length commercial transaction between the District and the Underwriter; (b) in connection therewith and with the discussions, undertakings and procedures leading up to the consummation of such transaction, the Underwriter is and has been acting solely as principal and not as a municipal advisor (as defined in Section 15B9e)(4) of the Securities Exchange Act of 1934, as amended) or as the agent or fiduciary of the District; (c) the Underwriter has not assumed a fiduciary responsibility in favor of the District with respect to: (i) the offering of the Bonds or the process leading thereto (whether or not the Underwriter, or any affiliate of the Underwriter, has advised or is currently advising the District on other matters); or (ii) any other obligation to the District except the obligations expressly set forth in this Purchase Agreement; and (d) the District has consulted with its own legal, financial and other advisors to the extent it has deemed appropriate in connection with this transaction.

-The District acknowledges that it has previously provided the Underwriter with an acknowledgement of receipt of the required Underwriter's disclosure under Rule G-17 of the Municipal Securities Rulemaking Board ("MSRB").
+The District acknowledges that it has previously provided the Underwriter with an acknowledgement of receipt of the required Underwriter's disclosure under Rule G-17 of the Municipal Securities Rulemaking Board (the "MSRB").